open-toast/gummy-bears/README.md

 ### Gummy Bears

-This project provides a safe and more accurate set of signatures for Android 4.4-13 (API 19-33).
+This project provides a safe and more accurate set of signatures for Android 4.4-13 (API 19-34).
 The additional _sugary_ signatures are generated from hand-written stubs.
 The reference for the stubs is the [D8 source code](https://r8.googlesource.com/r8/+/master/src/main/java/com/android/tools/r8/ir/desugar/BackportedMethodRewriter.java).

+### Core library desugaring

-This project also provides experimental sets of signatures for APIs available via _core library desugaring_, including `java.time`, `ConcurrentHashMap`, etc. The artifacts are tagged with the `coreLib` classifier and are available for Android 4.4-8.1 (API 19-27).
+This project also provides _experimental_ sets of signatures for APIs available via [core library desugaring](https://developer.android.com/studio/write/java8-support), including `java.time`, `ConcurrentHashMap`, etc. The artifacts are tagged with the `coreLib` classifier and are available for Android 4.4-8.1 (API 19-27).

+Two flavors of core library desugaring signatures are provided: v1, which requires `desugar_jdk_libs:1.2.3` or above and is published under the `coreLib` classifier, and v2, which requires `desugar_jdk_libs:2.0.4` or above and is published under the `coreLib2` classifier.

+Using signatures with core library desugaring to validate a library effectively implies that all Android projects consuming the library must have core library desugaring enabled at build time and bring in the appropriate version of `desugar_jdk_libs`.

 ## How to use